izokimani/Eliza-Character-Gen/README.md

 1. **Using AI Generation**:
    - Select an AI model
    - Enter a character description
-   - Click generate
+   - Click the lightning bolt icon to generate
    - Review and modify the generated character

 2. **Refining a Character**:
    - Load or generate an initial character
    - Enter refinement instructions in the prompt
-   - Click the refinement button (wand icon)
+   - Click the wand icon to refine
    - Review the enhanced character

 3. **Manual Creation**: